pac4j/play-pac4j/README.md

 // or
 String accesstoken = facebookProfile.getAccessToken();</code></pre>

-A demo with Facebook and Twitter providers is available at :
+Demos with Facebook and Twitter providers are available at :
 - <a href="https://github.com/leleuj/play-oauth-client-java-demo">play-oauth-client-java-demo</a> for Java applications
 - <a href="https://github.com/leleuj/play-oauth-client-scala-demo">play-oauth-client-scala-demo</a> for Scala applications.